AlCalzone/release-script/README.md

 Only applies when the changelog is in `README.md` and a `CHANGELOG_OLD.md` exists.
 By default the most recent 5 entries are kept in `README.md`.

+#### Add a new placeholder after a successful release (`--addPlaceholder`)

+If you want the release script to add a new empty placeholder to the changelog after a release, this option is for you.
+By default, this is disabled.

 ### `package` plugin options

 #### Don't synchronize the lockfile (`--no-update-lockfile`)